qwc-services/qwc-docker/README.md

 Docker containers for QWC Services
 ==================================

-The QWC Services are a collection of microservices providing configurations for and authorized access to different [QWC2 Map Viewer](https://github.com/qgis/qwc2-demo-app) components.
+The QWC Services are a collection of microservices enhancing the functionality of the [QGIS Web Client](https://github.com/qgis/qwc2-demo-app), including:

+- Authentication and permission control
+- Editing
+- Fulltext search
+- Permalinks/bookmarks
+- ...

 This repository contains a sample setup for running QWC services with docker.